FlashSystems/CheckUnits/README.md

 # Known issues
 ## disabled dbus units
-For dbus-units it is not checked if there really is a dbus service that activates the given systemd unit.
+For dbus-units, it is not checked if there really is a dbus service that activates the given systemd unit.
 Talking to the dbus service for this check is beyond the scope of this script.
-For disabled dbus units that are active it is assumed that it was activated via dbus.
+For disabled dbus units that are active, it is assumed that they where activated via dbus.

 ## simple services as oneshot replacements
 Sometimes a simple service is enabled, runs once and stops.
 This is done to speed up the boot process.
-When using a oneshot service systemd waits for the unit to finish before starting dependencies.
-If this is not desired a self terminating simple service is an alternative.
-RemainAfterExit should be used on this services to prevent `checkunits.sh` from reporting them as enabled but not active.
+When using a oneshot service, systemd waits for the unit to finish, before starting dependencies.
+If this is not desired, a self terminating simple service is an alternative.
+RemainAfterExit should be used on this services to prevent `checkunits.sh` from reporting them as enabled, but not active.